Patagonia’s Partnerships & Parkas

 When we think of biodiversity, we think of an environment rich with animals, plants, landscapes and colors.
 As such, BWB chose a Patagonia staple with lots of color combinations and patterns: a lightweight fleece pullover!
 Fleece is a fabric often guilty of environmental endangerment since it is made from nonrenewable resources and sealed with chemical protectants.
-However, Patagonia sticks to recycled polyester fleece to keep you body warm and your spirits up.
+However, Patagonia sticks to recycled polyester fleece to keep your body warm and your spirits up.

 Nothing says community like gardening!
-Unfortunately, Community gardens are rare gems to find in the middle of a cosmopolitan paradise like NYC.
+Unfortunately, community gardens are rare gems to find in the middle of a cosmopolitan paradise like NYC.
 However, El Sol Brillante is a community garden located in the East Village that strives to bring locals together from the ground up.
 In fact, we live in a place that tends to grow buildings more often than it grows produce.
 As a result, supporting neighborhood gardens not only helps to grow fresh produce and eliminate waste through compost, but also to build close-knit communities that give NYC that small town charm it often lacks.

 Inspired by the sunny name of this community garden and educational resource, we plucked a bright pair of shorts from Patagonia’s extended size collection.
 You can’t have a community without inclusive sizing!